mringes13/mp0/README.md

 ### Step 1: Initialize ping of websites
 Start the analytical ping with `go run mastping.go`
 ### Step 2: Interact with Command Line
-### Step 3: If created, open the HTML file
+### Step 3: Open the created HTML file
+If input from command line was valid, an HTML file will be created.
 Open the created HTML file to see the GOMAXPROCS vs. Program Run Time plot with `open bar.html`.

 #### User Ping Websites Process